Rvidye/RasterWebGL/README.md

 ## Description

-This is a simple yet powerful WebGL demo engine designed to help developers create stunning 3D graphics with ease.
-It includes a variety of useful features, ready-made effects, and a straightforward API to enhance user experience.
+This is a simple yet powerful WebGL demo framework designed to help developers create stunning 3D graphics with ease.
+It includes a variety of useful features, ready-made effects, and a straightforward API.

 ## Features